SpikedCola/Spiked-Docs/documentation/TicketMaster API.md

 * TicketMaster has started being very kind lately by providing `VenueLatLong` for us!
 No need to (sometimes unreliably) geocode venue addresses any more.
 * Nearly any field can be `null`/empty/missing - there is very little consistency in TicketMaster's data - so plan your code accordingly
+* Images are hosted at `http://media.ticketmaster.com` - simply append the image path to this URL
+* A larger version of most images is available at `path/{image id - 1}.jpg`.
+For example, if `/dbimages/68819a.jpg` is the path to a small image, `/dbimages/68818a.jpg` is the path to a large version of the same image.